Wag-Media/wagmedia-com-bot/test.md

   logging behavior).
 For a full list of settings see [`config.ts`](config.ts) and the [`env.sample`](.env.sample) for secret settings
-- There are two levels of rights the bot differentiates between: 🤷‍♂️regular users and 🦹superusers (configured to have the "🦹superuser" role)
+- There are two levels of rights the bot differentiates between: 🤷‍♂️regular users and 🦹superusers (configured to have the "Director" role)

 _Complete_ posts get inserted to the db (does not mean published)